A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Methodology

 In a DC resistivity survey, transmitters inject a steady-state electrical current into the ground and the receivers measure the resulting distribution of potentials (voltages) on the surface.
 The observation $d^{obs} \in R^N$ consists of the potential differences between the two electrodes in each receiver and $N$ is the number of transmitter-receiver pairs.
 The Poisson equation governs the physics of the DC resistivity experiment

-where $\sigma$ is the electrical conductivity, $\phi$ is the electric potential, and $\mathbf{j}_{source}$ is the source current density.
-We solve this equation using a finite volume approach where we discretize the subsurface using a tensor mesh (c.f. \cite{ref19}), which defines the 2D mesh space $M$.
-The mesh consists of a core region, with uniform cells, and padding regions on the lateral boundaries and the bottom of the mesh, with expanding cells to ensure boundary conditions are satisfied.
+where $\sigma$ is the electrical conductivity (which is the reciprocal of electrical resistivity $\rho=1/\sigma$), $\phi$ is the electric potential, and $\mathbf{j}_{source}$ is the source current density.
+We solve this equation using a finite volume method where we discretize the subsurface using a 2D tensor mesh (c.f. \cite{ref19}).
+The mesh consists of a core region, with uniform cells, and padding regions on the lateral boundaries and the bottom of the mesh with expanding cells to ensure boundary conditions are satisfied.
 We use SimPEG, an open-source package, to implement the forward modelling \cite{ref3}.

 In a conventional Tikhonov-style inversion, we pose an optimization problem that seeks to minimize an objective function comprised of a data misfit term, $\phi_d$, and a regularization term, $\phi_m$.
 For the DC resistivity problem, $m$ is chosen to be the log of the subsurface conductivity, and the inverse problem takes the form